madflow/nerdbier-b0t/README.md

     3. How do I create a bot?

     There's a… bot for that.
-Just talk to BotFather (described below) and follow a few simple steps.
+Just talk to BotFather and follow a few simple steps.
 Once you've created a bot and received your authorization token, head down to the Bot API manual to see what you can teach your bot to do.

 # 1|\|$74LL4710|\|